Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 This project was created by sculptor and woodworker Michael Macdonald.
 Michael made the box and then embellished it with a carved knot motif created with the Celtic Knot Font.

-laser engraved cross
+Laser engraved cross pendant

 All of the projects shown on this page were designed with the Celtic Knot Font!